EN

 Remaining barriers to care

-Financial barriers are one impediment to receiving needed care.
-People often cite concerns about the cost of care or lack of health insurance coverage as reasons for not receiving mental health care.
-Above all, though, they want to avoid needing to make a claim.
-Insurance providers can do more to support them in this goal.
+74% of mental health sufferers do not seek any form of professional help, according to a MindHK study.
+Financial barriers are one impediment for the public to receive mental health care.
+People often cite the cost of care and the lack of health insurance coverage as reasons for not seeking mental healthcare.
+In addition, due to continuing social stigma around mental wellbeing, many people prefer to avoid the sensitivity of making a claim.
+Employers and insurance providers can do more to support them in this goal.

 Gaps in coverage